 Just as we expect “cherry” flavored candy to taste something like a real cherry, readers expect “mystery” flavored stories to feel like an actual mystery.
 And within that genre, or flavor, are sub-genres with distinct and unique flavors of their own.

 Many writers find a genre and stick to it.
 This is wise, as many readers do the same thing and want authors who will consistently provide great stories to read.

 But for the sake of your artistic growth (and personal sanity), writing in a different genre has many benefits.

-And second, you’ll learn things about other genres that could serve to make the stories you “normally” write even better!
+Second, you’ll learn conventions and tropes about other genres that could serve to make the stories you normally write even better!

 Give a different genre a try, and you’ll find yourself becoming a much more flexible and resourceful storyteller.

 You’ll also become more well-read, which is always a good habit to have as a fellow writer.